-15. ONLY ONE COPY LEFT.
+15. OUT OF PRINT.
 Cambridgeshire Hearth Tax Returns, Michaelmas 1664.
 Edited by Nesta Evans.
 Published in association with the British Record Society

 Edited by Nesta Evans and Susan Rose.